 While Migration Assistant is relatively straightforward to use, it does have settings that let you twiddle what’s transferred.

-Typically, after you go through the setup process and connect two Macs, you’re given the option to transfer four kinds of things:
+go through the setup process and connect two Macs, you’re given the option to transfer four kinds of things:

 - User accounts